 \section{Vertex expansions of cubic graphs}

-\begin{example} Dantas et al. \cite{Dantas} show that for every cubic graph $G$, the cubic graph $G^{K_{2,3}}$ obtained from $G$ by replacing every vertex by $K_{2,3}$ is of type 1 and has equitable chromatic number 5.
-By replacing one copy of $K_{2,3}$ in such a graph by a triangle $K_3$, the resulting graph $G^{K_{2,3},K_3}$ also has chromatic number 5 if $|V(G)|\ge 6$.
-We say that a total coloring $\mu$ on one such a graph is {\it lacunar} if the edges of the original graph $G$ are in a $\mu$-class with no vertices.
-Two examples of lacunar STC in such graphs \cite{Dantas} are given in Figures~\ref{sas1} and~\ref{sas2} showing how to $\gamma$-reduce them into equitable STC's. \end{example}
+\begin{example} Dantas et al. \cite{Dantas} show that for every cubic graph $G$, the cubic graph $G^{K_{2,3}}$ obtained from $G$ by replacing every vertex by a copy of $K_{2,3}$ is of type 1 and has equitable chromatic number 5.
+They also show that by replacing one copy of $K_{2,3}$ in such a graph by a triangle $K_3$, the resulting graph $G^{K_{2,3},K_3}$ also has chromatic number 5 if $|V(G)|\ge 6$.
+A total coloring $\mu$ on one such graph is said to be {\it lacunar} if the edges of the original graph $G$ are in a $\mu$-class with no vertices.
+Two examples of lacunar STC in such graphs \cite{Dantas} are given in Figures~\ref{sas1} and~\ref{sas2}, showing how to $\gamma$-reduce them into equitable STC's. \end{example}